bailey-lab/msmt_dr_longitudinal_21-23/README.md

 This step takes uses the amino acid prevalences from step 2 to generate high quality static maps in R. A more detailed description (along with copies of input scripts) can be found in the plot_static_maps folder.

+## Step 4: Plot noncanonical K13
+This step is similar to step 3 in that it uses the amino acid prevalences from step 2 to generate high quality static maps in R. However, instead of treating all of the mutations in the propeller domain of k13 as separate mutations, it searches for novel k13 propeller domain mutations.
+This is accomplished by creating a slightly modified AA table prior to generating static maps in R. A more detailed description and script can be found in the plot_noncanonical_k13 folder.